MikaZeilstra/WalkOnSpheres/Readme.md

 The D key will take exactly one sample if we are not taking continuous samples.

 The C key will simulate taking a sample at the location of the cursor and show the path it could take to a boundary condition.

+## Runtime stats

+The application also measures several statistics to display to the user

+The window name contains the amount of samples currently taken per pixel and the average time taken per pixel in ms.

+Lastly, the console shows the amount of time it took to allocate and upload the curve control points to the GPU, the time preprocessing took and the time taken for the last sample.